haf/linux-intro-course/chapter-03/README.md

  - Installing Consul from a package
  - Boostrapping Consul from package

- - Reading configuration from consul with Fakta
- - Firewalling our service
- - Setting up Consul in Kubernetes
- - The F# forge – create a new F# project

 Now that we know a bit more about how to work with files, where to place configuration and databases, we'll try our hand at setting up a Consul cluster manually.
 By doing so, we'll learn more about how to operate non-trivial